30 Ways to Strengthen Your Heart

 "Protein is as, if not more, important when it comes to strengthening your heart," says Fine.
 A fatty fish and healthy fat food sources, like avocados and chia seeds, will give your heart and body healthy lean protein to build and strengthen your heart muscle."

-The Remedy Rx: Aim to consume 0.8 grams of protein per kilogram of body weight each day; get it from lean protein sources such as skinless chicken, salmon and beans.
+The Rx: Aim to consume 0.8 grams of protein per kilogram of body weight each day; get it from lean protein sources such as skinless chicken, salmon and beans.
 Like fish, chia seeds are a good source of heart-healthy omega-3 fatty acids.

 You know that drinking too much can lead to liver problems.
 But it can also damage your heart, leading to cardiomyopathy, a condition in which the heart becomes enlarged and weakened.
 This increases the risk of heart attack and cardiac arrest.

-The Remedy Rx: For heart health and to lower your risk of cancer, experts say men should limit themselves to two alcoholic drinks a day, and women should have no more than one.
+The Rx: For heart health and to lower your risk of cancer, experts say men should limit themselves to two alcoholic drinks a day, and women should have no more than one.

 Keep Your Cholesterol Down